Family Feud Renews Over MLK's Prized Possessions

 MELISSA BLOCK, HOST:

-DEBBIE ELLIOT, BYLINE: Bernice King stood today in the pulpit of Atlanta's historic Ebenezer Baptist Church.
+DEBBIE ELLIOTT, BYLINE: Bernice King stood today in the pulpit of Atlanta's historic Ebenezer Baptist Church.

 BERNICE KING: Where my father delivered many poignant sermons.
 It is because I want it understood in no uncertain terms that this is a sacred and a serious matter.